TTraum/research-log-/researchlog.md

 7. Avoid offering too few or too many options.
 Going to use survey data to write an anlalitical report, got pretty good foramt started on google docs got 7 questions that could possibly be on survey.
 ## mid week
 worked with my group to try and refine the survey questions felt like we did a lot of talking but didnt get anything accomplished, maybe thursday will be more progressive.
 More specific questions is what we came up with in the group.
-We focused on Canvas and Word and what features did people use
+We focused on Canvas and Word and what features did people use.
+##  20190229 (Week 4)
+Survey is going to be